Sealcoat: Application methods

 Prior to application the surface must be completely clean and dry using sweeping methods and/or blowers.
 If the surface is not clean and dry, then poor adhesion will result.
 Pavement sealers are applied with either pressurized spray equipment, or self-propelled squeegee machines or by hand with a brush.
 Equipment must have continuous agitation to maintain consistency of the sealcoat mix.
 The process is typically a two-coat application which requires 24 to 48 hours of curing before vehicles can be allowed back on the surface.
 Once the surface is properly prepared, then properly mixed sealer will be applied at about 1.5 square meters per liter (60 sq ft per U.S. gal; 72 sq ft per Imp gal) per coat.

 Polycyclic aromatic hydrocarbons

-Some studies suggest that refined coal tar sealants are a significant contributor to polycyclic aromatic hydrocarbon levels in streams and creek beds and that the continual application of sealcoats may be a significant factor.
+Coal tar is made up primarily of polycyclic aromatic hydrocarbons.
+Some studies suggest that refined coal tar sealants are a significant contributor to PAH levels in streams and creek beds and that the continual application of sealcoats may be a significant factor.
 As a result, more than 100 units of government in the United States have banned this material.
 The same studies also suggest that it can be harmful if ingested before curing and ingesting soil or dust contaminated by eroded coal tar sealant.
-It is also known to have effects on fish and other animals that live in water.
+It is also known to have effects on fish and other aquatic species.
+From 2025, Canada has also banned sealants that contain coal tar as well as those that contain PAHs that exceed 1,000 ppm.